feyman2016/michaellancaster/_posts/2013-08-25-tonights-inspiration.markdown

 layout: post
 title: Tonight's inspiration

-excerpt: I haven't posted anything a while which is a shame but I had good reasons and I should be doing a post about it on my next post but this post is made to show what inspire me in some nights, what makes me think how wonderful world is and how much we cna learn from it.
+excerpt: I haven't posted anything a while which is a shame but I had good reasons and I should be doing why on my next post but this post is made to show what inspire me in some nights, what makes me think how wonderful world is and how much we cna learn from it.
 ---

 I haven't posted anything a while which is a shame but I had good reasons and I should be doing a post about it on my next post but this post is made to show what inspire me love this world what makes me think how wonderful things are and how much we can learn from our world.